-After you sign in to the Site Factory Management Console, you can complete management tasks relating to your websites, including deleting unneeded websites, making duplicate copies of websites, or organizing websites into related groups of websites.
+After you sign in to the Site Factory Management Console, you can view metadata about your websites and complete management tasks relating to them, including deleting unneeded websites, making duplicate copies of websites, or organizing websites into related groups of websites.

-Depending on your Acquia Cloud Site Factory user role, you can complete the several actions on the sites to which you have access.
+Depending on your Site Factory user role, you can complete the several actions on the sites to which you have access.

-- Log in - Signs in to the website with the OpenID administrative account that you used to log in to Acquia Cloud Site Factory.
+Log In: Signs in to the website with the OpenID administrative account that you used to log in to Site Factory.

 Groups and subgroups

-The Site Factory Management Console allows you to organize your Acquia Cloud Site Factory websites into groups of websites.
+The Site Factory Management Console allows you to organize your Site Factory websites into groups of websites.
 You can use these groups to do the following:

 In the Site Factory Management Console, the term groups describes organizational groups at the top level, and subgroups are organizational units that can contain sites, site collections, and other subgroups, but have a single parent group.

 The All my groups page (displayed when you click the All my groups link on any top-level Site Factory Management Console page) displays an overview of the groups available to you on the left and a detailed view of group contents on the right.
 Note that the detailed view on the right does not display top-level groups that do not contain any websites, site collections, or subgroups.

 For information about how to create groups and organize your Site Factory websites, see Creating sites and site groups.